September 11

 Immediately

-after the attack, the then US Secretary of Defense Donald Rumsfeld ordered to investigate that whether al-Qaeda or the
+after the attack, the then US Secretary of Defense Donald Rumsfeld ordered to investigate whether al-Qaeda or the

 Iraqi Govt. was behind the attacks.
 Later on 15th September, the